-The Early Careers Group of the UK Acoustics Network (SIG-ECG) consists of nearly 200 members from industry and academia in the early stages of their careers.
+The Early Careers Group of the UK Acoustics Network (SIG-ECG) consists of over 200 members from industry and academia in the early stages of their careers.
 We particularly encourage participation from third-year PhD students, post-doctoral researchers, and early career acousticians, engineers and lecturers.

 The aims of the group are to bring our members together to gain and share knowledge and expertise, to foster communication across disciplines, to strengthen links with industry and academia, and to facilitate collaboration.
 We want to increase the participation of early career members in academia, industry, government, and consulting.
 We aim to use the knowledge and experience of academic and industry partners to facilitate the development of the next generation of acousticians.